For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 This German manufacturer produces a range of filters for select makes and models of European vehicles.
 This means that you’re unlikely to have trouble with an ill-fitting or flimsily built component – you’ll get the same standard of quality as with the original part.

 Best of all, the unit shouldn’t hinder airflow from your vents.
-It’s frustrating to have to choose between a cleaner cabin and good air circulation – but with this option, the material has a low-flow resistance, so you can enjoy both.
+It’s frustrating to have to choose between a cleaner cabin and good air circulation – but with this option, the material has a low flow resistance, so you can enjoy both.

 Manufacturer’s Specifications and Feature List